theaviansh-dev/Portfolio/README.md

-# 👋 Hi, I'm Avinahs
+# 👋 Hi, I'm Avinash

 I'm a freelance web developer with a focus on building clean, responsive, and scalable web applications.
 I work across the full stack, combining modern front-end tools with robust back-end technologies to create solutions that are both user-friendly and performant.